-33 Secured lending
+Secured lending

-Discuss the types of real estate security instruments available to lenders in your jurisdiction.
+33 Discuss the types of real estate security instruments available to lenders in your jurisdiction.
+Who are the typical providers of real estate financing in your country?
+Are there any restrictions on who may provide financing?

 Mortgage notes registered on the property typically secure real estate financings.
 Mortgage notes grant the creditor a lien on the property in the amount specified in the mortgage notes.
 Mortgage notes are transferable and may be used as collateral for a subsequent lender after repayment.
 Mortgage notes are enforced in a formal enforcement proceeding led by the debt enforcement office at the place of the property.
 The enforcement takes time, certainly more than a year.